Triazic/rust_threading/doc/characters/Lorel.md

 ## Abilities
 - Kneel.
 Physical attack, range 2.
 Hits at the targets legs.
 The target receives a Kneeling token.
 - Kiss the Ring, usable by enemies with the Kneeling token.
 Range 1.
 Only Lorel targetable.
 Replaces the Kneeling token with a Servitude token.
 Grants Lorel a Grandeur token.
 - Queen's Rush.
 Physical attack, range 5.
 Lorel moves and strikes either straight ahead, backwards, left, right, or diagonally.
+  If used on an empty tile, then Lorel will move to that tile as a free action.
 - King for a Day.
 Lorel receives a Kingly token.
 Free action, ends current turn.
   Max Uses: 1
 - Checkmate (if Lorel has Kingly token).
 Range 1.